kernel8liang/qan/README.md

 In the precious versions of the arXiv paper, we added a `meta-momentum` term to constrain the training trajectory.
 Now we realized that this is actually quite cumbersome.
 We are now implement two variants:

 1. Jump-start: We simply copy the weights of a CNN duing training when it achieves pretty high training accuracy (e.g. 90%) as the starting point for traning the DQN.
-2. Bag-of-filters: We first train a CNN till convergence.
+2. [Bag-of-filters](https://github.com/bigaidream-projects/qan/issues/25): We first train a CNN till convergence.
 We treat the weights (filters) at every iteration as images and use an unsupervised learning method to build a code-book based on them.
 We then use this code-book to generate bag-of-words for those filters.
 We fix the feature learning component of the DQN after the fist episode, and only train the action selector.

 ## TODOs
+1. Bag-of-visual-words for removing meta-momentum, [issue #25](https://github.com/bigaidream-projects/qan/issues/25)
-1. Binarize the weights as the states of the DQN.
+2. Binarize the weights as the states of the DQN.
 This will make the training of DQN even faster, [issue #22](https://github.com/bigaidream-projects/qan/issues/22)
-2. Multi-agent DQNs for individual learning rate for every layer, [issue 18](https://github.com/bigaidream-projects/qan/issues/18)
+3. Multi-agent DQNs for individual learning rate for every layer, [issue 18](https://github.com/bigaidream-projects/qan/issues/18)

 ## Reproduce our results on MNIST